'Alexa, my head hurts': UK health service signs up Amazon

 "Alexa, what are the symptoms of flu?"

-The UK government said Wednesday that Britons will be able to get an answer to this and other simple medical questions from the National Health Service (NHS) using their Amazon smart speakers.
+The UK government said Wednesday that Britons will be able to get answers to this and other medical queries from the National Health Service (NHS) using their Amazon smart speakers.

-The state-run health system's tie-up with the California-based technology giant drew praise from overworked doctors and professionals weary of bad medical advice proliferating online.
+The state health system's tie-up with the US technology giant -- billed as a world-first -- drew praise from overworked doctors and professionals weary of bad medical advice proliferating online.

 But privacy campaigners expressed alarm over the possibility of Amazon storing medical data and then using it to sell targeted ads.